Shilpa Medicare gets USFDA nod for cancer drug

-New Delhi, May 17 (PTI) Shilpa Medicare Friday said it has received final approval from the US health regulator for Docetaxel Injection, used for treatment of various types of cancers.
-The company has received US Food and Drug Administration final approval for its abbreviated new drug application (ANDA) Docetaxel Injection USP in the strengths of 20 mg/mL, 80 mg/4 mL (20 mg/mL), and 160 mg/8 mL (20 mg/mL), Shilpa Medicare said in a Bombay Stock Exchange (BSE) filing.
-Docetaxel Injection USP is a generic equivalent of reference listed drug (RLD) Taxotere used in the treatment of breast cancer, non-small cell lung cancer, prostate cancer, castric adenocarcinoma, head and neck cancer as recommended in the label approved by USFDA.
-Quoting IQVIA MAT first quarter 2019 data, the company said the US market for Docetaxel Injection USP is approximately USD 32.13 million.
-Shares of Shilpa Medicare were trading 3.01 per cent up at Rs 384.90 apiece on the BSE.
+New Delhi, Feb 25 (PTI) Shilpa Medicare Monday said it has received approval from the US health regulator for Gemcitabine for injection, used for treatment of various types of cancers.
+The approved product is a generic equivalent of reference listed drug Gemzar.
+The company has received US Food and Drug Administration (USFDA) approval for its Abbreviated New Drug Application (ANDA), Gemcitabine for injection USP in the strengths of 200 mg/vial and 1 g/vial, Shilpa Medicare said in a BSE filing.
+Gemcitabine for injection USP is used in the treatment of ovarian cancer, breast cancer, non-small cell lung cancer and pancreatic cancer.
+Quoting IQVIA MAT data for December 2018, Shilpa Medicare said, the US market for Gemcitabine for injection USP, 200 mg/vial and 1 g/vlal is approximately USD 11.7 million.
+Shares of Shilpa Medicare were trading 2.19 per cent up at Rs 359 apiece on BSE.
 PTI SVK ANSANS

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today